 Much of this we know from everyday experience.
-For example, most of us, when distressed by personal or relationship problems, find difficulty in describing, expressing or explaining these.
+For example, most of us, when distressed by deeper personal or relationship problems, find difficulty in describing, expressing or explaining these.
 We are likely to have all kinds of fears about sharing or disclosure.
 How a listener or helper might respond becomes decisive as to whether and how we do this.
 In this process we are exquisitely sensitive to the subtlest interpersonal signals and changes.
 Example: how we feel with apparently tiny variations of voice, timing or body language with a verbal greeting or a handshake.
 For all their power, such nuances of interpersonal influence are almost impossible to measure or manage directly.
 Paradoxically, though, over-management may stifle, even extinguish, an emotionally-literate environment, which creatively respects the fragile complexity and uniqueness of each interchange.
-Compassion needs space and oxygen to flourish.
-Analogies with parenting are, again, clear and prophetic.
+That is what has happened with our industrialising NHS reforms.